 Each resident physician has a faculty advisor.
 Advisors review performance and evaluations with the resident, and provide mentoring on a regular basis.
 The advisor serves as the resident's advocate in the educational system, and assists in developing individualized educational plans to reach present and future goals.

-Resident physicians are involved in personal research projects and quality improvement projects.
-Personal research is presented at our annual research colloquium.
-Our residents also present at local, state and national conferences.
+Resident physicians are involved in research projects and quality improvement projects.
+Research is presented at our annual research colloquium.
+Our residents also present at local, state, and national conferences.

-There are numerous opportunities for moonlighting in western North Dakota for residents with appropriate visa status and in good academic standing in the residency program.
+There are numerous opportunities for moonlighting in western North Dakota for residents with appropriate visa status, proper licensure, and in good academic standing in the residency program.
 Moonlighting hours are included in the maximum 80-hours-per-week duty-hour limits mandated by the ACGME.

 Our residents become involved in the community in a variety of ways including community service projects, presenting at community education events and participating in various community activities.

 The UND Center for Rural Health assists rural communities in building their health care services.
 They can also assist our residents in locating positions that qualify for student loan repayment or sponsor J-1 Visa waivers.
 You can visit the Center for Rural Health website for more information.

 Learn more about UND School of Medicine & Health Sciences Policies and Procedures.